 The vast majority of the studies above were performed in 2D periodic boxes, with a CR current initialized but not sustained (\emph{undriven simulations}), while in astrophysical environments a parcel of fluid, e.g., in a shock precursor, is constantly exposed to ``fresh'' CRs.
 To mimic this more physical situation, \citet{reville+13} used a MHD+Vlasov code, where the CR distribution function is expanded in spherical harmonics satisfying a Fokker--Planck equation, to run \emph{driven simulations} in which the CR current is enforced to be constant.
 In their simulations the maximum value of the magnetic field is always time-limited, and no final saturation of the magnetic field was reported.

+\citet{kobzar+17} performed one full-PIC 2D simulation in a non-periodic box, which allows the authors to follow the spatio-temporal evolution of the instability; however, the relatively high current that they used led to the formation of a shock, and in general does not allow for the construction of a theory for arbitrary CR distributions.

-In this paper we study the Bell instability via hybrid simulations using the massively parallel code \dHy~\citep{gargate+07,haggerty+19a}, where ions are treated kinetically and their relativistic dynamics is retained.
-We perform {\it driven simulations} in which CRs are injected in the simulation box at a constant rate on the left side and are free to leave from the right, while the thermal background plasma and the electro-magnetic fields are subject to periodic boundary conditions.
+In this paper, we study the Bell instability via hybrid simulations using the massively parallel code \dHy~\citep{gargate+07,haggerty+19a}, where ions are treated kinetically and their relativistic dynamics is retained.
+We perform {\it driven simulations} in which CRs are injected in the simulation box at a constant rate from the left side and are free to leave from the right, while the thermal background plasma and the electro-magnetic fields are subject to periodic boundary conditions.
 This setup allows for a self-consistent coupling between CRs and thermal plasma, which eventually leads to the saturation of the instability.
 We explore a large range of parameters that characterize the CR current, always in the regime in which Bell is the fastest growing instability, and use a suite of 1D, 2D, and 3D simulations to investigate how the amplified magnetic field at saturation scales with the CR parameters.

-For the first time with kinetic simulations, we study the non-linear evolution of the driven Bell instability and find a simulation-validated prescription for the level of the final magnetic field until saturation, i.e., that the final magnetic pressure is comparable to the initial net CR momentum flux.
+We study the non-linear evolution of the driven Bell instability and provide the first simulation-validated prescription for the level of the final magnetic field at saturation, i.e., that the final magnetic pressure is comparable to the initial net CR momentum flux.

 The structure of the paper is as follows.
 In Section~\ref{sec:theory}, we briefly outline the possible CR distributions that may trigger the Bell instability and parametrize their free energy.
 Section~\ref{sec:simulations} describes our computational setup, the explored parameter space, and discusses the time evolution of a benchmark simulation.
 In Section~\ref{sec:saturation}, we then describe the properties of the system at saturation and present the scaling of the total amplified magnetic field with the initial CR momentum flux.
-Finally, in Section~\ref{sec:discussion}, we discuss our results in the context of the current literature and outline some astrophysical implications of our findings before concluding in Section~\ref{sec:conclusions}.
+Finally, in Section~\ref{sec:discussion} we discuss our results in the context of the current literature and outline some astrophysical implications of our findings before concluding in Section~\ref{sec:conclusions}.